-In most states, Aetna sells Medigap plans A, B, F, G, and N. In some areas, Aetna also offers Plan C or the high-deductible version of Plan F.6 Note that the Centers for Medicare & Medicaid Services (CMS) are phasing out Plans C and F, although some beneficiaries can still enroll in one of these plans.
-Find out if you can still apply for Medicare Supplement Plans C and F.
+In most states, Aetna sells Medigap plans A, B, F, G, and N. In some areas, Aetna also offers the high-deductible version of Plan F.6 Note that the Centers for Medicare & Medicaid Services (CMS) are phasing out Plan F for newly eligible Medicare recipients starting in 2020, although some beneficiaries can still enroll in one of these plans.
+Find out if you can still apply for Medicare Supplement Plan F.

 Certain benefits are common to all these plans, such as the following services: